Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 *Figure 1: Class imbalance*

-To overcome the issue of class imbalance, we planned to include data from the year 2018 [ISIC, 2018](https://challenge2018.isic-archive.com/) and 2019 [ISIC, 2019](https://challenge2019.isic-archive.com/) competition with our existing 2020 Kaggle competition [SIIM-ISIC Melanoma Classification, 2020](https://www.kaggle.com/c/siim-isic-melanoma-classification).
+To overcome the issue of class imbalance, we planned to include data from the year 2018 [(ISIC, 2018)](https://challenge2018.isic-archive.com/) and 2019 [(ISIC, 2019)](https://challenge2019.isic-archive.com/) competition with our existing 2020 Kaggle competition [(SIIM-ISIC Melanoma Classification, 2020)](https://www.kaggle.com/c/siim-isic-melanoma-classification).
 Out of 25k images in the 2019 competition, it has ten times (17.85%) more positive sample ratio, making the metrics more stable (Figure 2).

 ```
 2020 Raw DataSet